madgamer98/lichcraft2/vn_lichcraft2_patch_readme.txt

 Public Repository for current patch: https://github.com/madgamer98/lichcraft2

-18 October 2022 Madgamer98 Lichcraft2 Patch 2.0:
+18 October 2022 Madgamer98 Lichcraft 2 Patch 2.0:
-     -- Fixed Spellmaker spell errors causing a fatal error and not allowing you to create spells.
+     - Fixed Spellmaker spell errors causing a fatal error and not allowing you to create spells.
-     -- Fixed Detection Timer to correctly trigger once every 5 seconds.
+     - Fixed Detection Timer to correctly trigger once every 5 seconds.
 It was never resetting so past the first 5 seconds it would check each frame.
-     -- Fixed Vampire Liches not losing blood points when their body dies and they are sent back to the phylactery.
+     - Fixed Vampire Liches not losing blood points when their body dies and they are sent back to the phylactery.
-     -- Fixed Power Rituals never resetting once you have unlocked the ability to do one.
+     - Fixed Power Rituals never resetting once you have unlocked the ability to do one.
 Now they correctly wait for you to increase your level to unlock again.
-     -- Power Rituals now queue up so you can't miss them by leveling too fast.
+     - Power Rituals now queue up so you can't miss them by leveling too fast.
 When completely a ritual the next one will be ready for the next full moon.
-     -- It now displays the next level required for a Power Ritual when you finish one -- Fixed Blood conversion spell draining blood when in menus and paused.
+     - It now displays the next level required for a Power Ritual when you finish one
+     - Fixed Blood conversion spell draining blood when in menus and paused.
-     -- Fixed Drain spells not feeding your blood points when the victim dies during its effect.
+     - Fixed Drain spells not feeding your blood points when the victim dies during its effect.
-     -- Drain spells now stop the feeding script from ending early until they expire.
+     - Drain spells now stop the feeding script from ending early until they expire.
 Allowing longer drain spells to still feed blood points.
-     -- Fixed Voice Dialogue issues for scripts that was preventing other mods from working with their Voice Dialogue Scripts. example: Vampire Embrace
+     - Fixed Voice Dialogue issues for scripts that was preventing other mods from working with their Voice Dialogue Scripts. example: Vampire Embrace
-     -- Fixed Voice Dialogue scripts trying to run when a menu was open.
+     - Fixed Voice Dialogue scripts trying to run when a menu was open.
 Caused fatal errors to appear if you console killed someone (sethealth 0)
-     -- Cleaned esps with tes3cmd
+     - Cleaned esps with tes3cmd
-     -- Fixed Possession not working with inate Attribute Fortifications for Lich and Vampires.
+     - Fixed Possession not working with inate Attribute Fortifications for Lich and Vampires.
 Meaning Possession still works with them on and won't be blocked.
         Additional Attribute Fortifications will still block Possession.
 We essentially remove those inate Fortification effects and check again.
         They are then readded after possession attempt is done.
-     -- Added Vampire Hunger Compatability Patch.
+     - Added Vampire Hunger Compatability Patch.
 Handles VH Attribute Fortifications for Possession.
-     -- Readded back the alt esp that lets you use a lich race and have full equipment slots.
+     - Readded back the alt esp that lets you use a lich race and have full equipment slots.
 All fixes above are included.
-     -- Public Repository for patch: https://github.com/madgamer98/lichcraft2
+     - Public Repository for patch created: https://github.com/madgamer98/lichcraft2

 30 November 2021 Madgamer98 Lichcraft2 Patch 1.0:
      1. Opened and saved/Recompiled all mod scripts which fixed the ritual breaking with potions not being drank.